-The Ministry of New and Renewable Energy (MNRE) has notified the changes that will prevent developers from being charged penalty for delaying commissioning of projects beyond the agreed timelines.
+The Ministry of New and Renewable Energy (MNRE) has notified the changes that will prevent developers from being charged penalties for delaying commissioning of projects beyond the agreed timelines.

-With the second wave of the pandemic resulting in lockdowns in different parts of the country, work on several power projects also got suspended resulting in delays in commissioning.
+With the second wave of the pandemic resulting in lockdowns in different parts of the country, work on several power projects also got suspended, resulting in commissioning delays.